itscodenation/curriculum-15-16/unitsYear2/4-soundcloudAPI/README.md

 By the end of this project the employee will be able to...

 * Obtain a Client ID by registering their application with SoundCloud
-* Initializa their application using SC.initialize
+* Initialize their application using SC.initialize
 * Get information from an API using SC.get
 * Use jQuery to append text to an HTML page